Postinduction Treatment for Specific ALL Subgroups

 - On the Interfant-99 trial, patients without MLL translocations achieved a relatively favorable outcome with the cytarabine-intensive treatment regimen (4-year EFS was 74%).

-- A favorable outcome for this subset of patients was obtained in a Japanese study using therapy comparable to that used to treat older children with ALL; however, that study was limited by small numbers.
+- A favorable outcome for this subset of patients was obtained in a Japanese study using therapy comparable to that used to treat older children with ALL; however, that study was limited by small numbers (n = 22) and a highly unusual gender distribution (91% males).

 Treatment options under clinical evaluation include the following:

 - COG-AALL0631 (Combination Chemotherapy With or Without Lestaurtinib in Treating Infants With Newly Diagnosed ALL): In this COG study of infant ALL, an FLT3 inhibitor, lestaurtinib, is being studied in infants with MLL rearrangement.
 Infants with MLL rearrangement are known to have a high level of FLT3 mRNA expression and lestaurtinib has been shown to selectively kill MLL-rearranged ALL cells in vitro and in vivo.
 This study combines lestaurtinib with intensive chemotherapy previously utilized in POG-P9407.
-There is an initial safety/activity phase followed by an efficacy phase in which children will be randomly assigned to chemotherapy with or without lestaurtinib.
-Infants with germline MLL will be nonrandomly assigned to less-intensive chemotherapy without lestaurtinib.
+An initial safety/activity phase has been completed and the efficacy phase in which children will be randomly assigned to chemotherapy with or without lestaurtinib is now underway.
+Infants with germline MLL are nonrandomly assigned to less-intensive chemotherapy without lestaurtinib.

 Evidence (pediatric treatment regimen):

-- Investigators reported on 197 patients aged 16 to 21 years treated on the CCG study who showed a 7-year EFS of 63% compared with 124 adolescents and young adults treated on the Cancer and Leukemia Group B (CALGB) study with a 7-year EFS of 34%.
+- Investigators reported on 197 patients aged 16 to 21 years treated on the CCG study (a pediatric ALL regimen) who showed a 7-year EFS of 63% compared with 124 adolescents and young adults treated on the Cancer and Leukemia Group B (CALGB) study (an adult ALL regimen) with a 7-year EFS of 34%.

 - A study from France of patients aged 15 to 20 years and diagnosed between 1993 and 1999 demonstrated superior outcome for patients treated on a pediatric trial (67%; 5-year EFS) compared with patients treated on an adult trial (41%; 5-year EFS).